heyshouzi/go2-visualnav-transformer/README.md

 Run this command to video stream from go2 camera and to record the video stream information via rosbag.
 This command opens up two windows
 1. `python video_stream_publisher.py`: This is the video stream from the go2 camera.
-2. `rosbag record <your_image_topic> -o <bag_name>`: This command isn’t run immediately (you have to click Enter).
+2. `rosbag record /robot/front_camera/image_raw  -o <bag_name>`: This command isn’t run immediately (you have to click Enter).
 It will be run in the vint_release/deployment/topomaps/bags directory, where we recommend you store your rosbags.

 Once you are ready to record the bag, run the `rosbag record` script and teleoperate the robot on the map you want the robot to follow.
 When you are finished with recording the path, kill the `rosbag record` command, and then kill the tmux session.